3 Ways to Avoid Indoor Allergies in the Winter

 Fabric is one of the worst culprits when it comes to allergens collecting.
 Skin, dust and pet dander can build up easily in linen and upholstery.
 Therefore, it’s important to wash your linens once a week and clean your upholstery items as thoroughly as possible.
 Most throw pillows can go through the wash.
 Investing in a steam cleaner for monthly cleanings of your couch can make a huge difference.

-If you’re experiencing a lot of allergy symptoms at home, Airmasters Heating & Air Conditioning Inc. can help get to the bottom of the issue.
+If you’re experiencing a lot of allergy symptoms at home, Airmasters AC, Heat, Plumbing & Electrical can help get to the bottom of the issue.
 Set up an appointment today by calling us at 817-506-4862.

 Image provided by Shutterstock